yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 page, and remain in the cache for a limited amount of time even if the resource is not cacheable.

-If you have a good-enough guess of where your users will be heading next, prefetch can be a good way to make sure that when they do, the browser will be one step ahead of them.
+If you make a reasonable guess of where your users will head next, prefetch can be a good way to make sure that when they do, the browser will be one step ahead of them.

 # Priorities
-Since the download process of a web page is comprised of downloading dozens (and sometimes more) resources, properly managing the download priority of these resources is extremely important.
+Since the download process of a web page comprises downloading dozens of resources (and sometimes more), properly managing the download priority of these resources is extremely important.
 We discussed the resource loading process earlier.
-A part of that process is determining each resource’s priority.
+Part of that process is determining each resource’s priority.

 ## Request priorities

-Once the browser detected a resource that it needs to load, it kicks off a request that will fetch that resource.
+Once the browser detects a resource that it needs to load, it kicks off a request that will fetch that resource.
-We've seen earlier that some requests may be more important than others.
-Resources that are in the critical path should ideally reach the browser before ones that are not in the critical path and that are required at a later phase of the rendering process.
+We saw earlier that some requests may be more important than others.
+Resources that are in the critical path should ideally reach the browser before those that are not, and that are required at a later phase of the rendering process.

-How do browsers make sure that these critical requests get higher priority over less-critical ones?
+How do browsers make sure these critical requests get higher priority over less critical ones?

-We'll talk about more sophisticated priority schemes later, but if we look at HTTP/1.X, the only method for browsers to control the priority of a specific request is by... not sending it up to the server in the first place.
-Browsers have a request queue of requests that were discovered but should not yet be sent up to the server because there are more critical resources in flight, and we don't want the less-critical ones to contend on bandwidth with them.
+We'll talk about more sophisticated priority schemes later, but if we look at HTTP/1.X, the only method for browsers to control the priority of a specific request is by… not sending it up to the server in the first place.
+Browsers have a queue of requests that were discovered but should not yet be sent up to the server because there are more critical resources in flight, and we don't want the less critical ones to contend on bandwidth with them.

-Different browsers use different schemes there: some hold off all non-critical requests while critical ones are in flights, while other let through some non-critical requests to go out in parallel to critical ones, to improve image performance.
+Different browsers use different schemes: some hold off all non-critical requests while critical ones are in progress, while others let through some non-critical requests to go out in parallel to critical ones, to improve image performance.

-Browsers assign priorities to resources according to their "type" (more strictly speaking, according to their `Request.destination`).
+Browsers assign priorities to resources according to their type (strictly speaking, according to their `Request.destination`).
-In the priority queue model, they make sure that a request doesn't go out to the network before all requests from all priorities above it were not sent out to the network.
+In the priority queue model, they make sure that a request doesn't go out to the network before higher-priority requests.

 Typically, browsers will assign higher priorities to rendering-critical resources.
-In Chrome that translates into the following order:
+In Chrome, that translates into the following order:
 HTML, CSS, fonts, JS, in-viewport images, out-of-viewport images.
 Chrome also follows some further heuristics which go beyond what other browsers typically do: